MPIDR/rsocsim/readme.md

 ## Develop the package

 You need RTools, devtools and rcpp.
-Clone this repository, change something, hit "Build--clean and rebuild"
+Clone this repository, change something, hit "Build-->clean and rebuild"

 renew documentation and some stuff with:
 ```` devtools.document()````